 5. Author’s biography

 You can include a brief biography of the book’s author at the end parts of a book.
-Authors frequently list their previous works, best sellers, and upcoming projects in this section of their books.
+Authors frequently list their previous works, best sellers, author page, and upcoming projects in the author bio of their books.

 7. Coming soon section